 The third floor of Milner Hall is home to the Texas Center for the Advancement of Literacy and Learning.
-The center is one of the college’s oldest research centers and serves as the state’s Professional Development and Resource Center for Texas Adult Education and Literacy.
+The center is one of the school’s oldest research centers and serves as the state’s Professional Development and Resource Center for Texas Adult Education and Literacy.

-Collaborative Learning Center – 2nd Floor
+Education Preschool Research Center (EPRC) – 2nd Floor

 This facility is a part of a public-private partnership with the City of College Station and Texas A&M University System to provide additional educational services for preschool school-aged children in the community.
-Undergraduate and graduate students in the college have the opportunity to learn and participate through teaching and research activities.
+Undergraduate and graduate students in the school have the opportunity to learn and participate through teaching and research activities.